 - Ultrasound.
 This type of ECU uses high frequency sound waves as the input and output signal.
 The sound wave will bounce around the room until it reaches the control box and delivers its message.
 The control box then sends a command signal to the appliance being controlled.
 The input device and the control box must be in the same room to work.

 No matter which type of ECU you select, be sure to have a backup system in place in case of power failure.

-For more information on selecting and purchasing an ECU you may wish to read the articles DATI Assistive Technology Facts: Switches and Environmental Control Units and Ten Tips For Choosing an ECU.
+For more information on selecting and purchasing an ECU you may wish to read the article DATI Assistive Technology Facts: Switches and Environmental Control Units.